What is cohousing?

 What is the purpose of the West Wind Harbour Cohousing group?

 We are a group of people who have made the decision to plan our future rather than have it planned for us.
-We have secured a 1.5-acre oceanfront site at 6603 Sooke Road for the purpose of developing housing that fits our requirements on many different levels.
+We have built a 34 unit cohousing development with the idea of living in community.
 It is community initiated, affordable, environmentally friendly, and socially/culturally supportive.
 Our goal is to flourish through mutual support in community.

-We have an incredibly innovative team of professionals from Canadian Development Cohousing (CDC), helping us to design a dynamic community that suits the requirements of the membership.
-West Wind Harbour Cohousing will have 34 homes.
-Each one is autonomous with over 7000 sq.ft. of common space including gym, guest rooms, workshop, art rooms, library, boat dock, roof deck, not to mention incredible views of the Salish Sea and mountains.
+Each home is autonomous and owners hold title to their real estate through strata title.
+They are able to sell their units at any time.
+There is also over 7000 sq.ft. of common space including gym, guest rooms, workshop, art rooms, library, boat dock, roof deck, not to mention incredible views of the Salish Sea and mountains.

 Will I own my own home?

-Once the development is complete, individual member households will purchase their units.
-The legal status will change to ‘strata title’, and each household will own their own home together with a share of the common facilities.
+The legal status of each unit is a ‘strata title’, and each household owns their own home together with a share of the common facilities.

 What kinds of people live in cohousing?

-We come from very diverse backgrounds from every income level, family type and belief.
+We come from very diverse backgrounds, from every income level, family type and belief.
 We have a common desire to take an active part in our community and a belief that connecting with our neighbours will enhance our quality of life.
+Check out our bios for more information. westwindharbour.ca/members

 Would I have privacy?